 Cappadocia Beach Alternatives: Cool Off Spots

-While you won’t find sprawling beaches, there are still ways to find respite from the summer sun.
-From invigorating underground adventures to serene poolside oases, this guide will uncover Cappadocia’s best “beach alternatives” to help you stay cool and comfortable during your visit.
+While you won’t find sprawling beaches, there are plenty of ways to find respite from the summer sun.
+From invigorating underground cities to serene poolside oases at the best cave hotels, this guide uncovers Cappadocia’s best “beach alternatives” to help you stay cool and comfortable.
+For the wider seasonal picture, see our best time to visit Cappadocia guide.

 Embrace the Underground: Discover Cappadocia’s Subterranean Sanctuaries